pddisense/pdd-server/README.md

 ./sbt compile test
 ```

+Please note that the tests require to have a local MySQL server running.
+`./sbt compile` can be used to only build the server, `./sbt run` to run it locally.

 ## About

 Private Data Donor is a research project whose goal is to gather statistics about Web search queries in a privacy-preserving way.